sematext/docs/docs/dashboards/report-variables.md

 ### Groups

-We can also group the components of each Report by specific Tags, for example es.node:
+We can also group the components of each report by specific Tags, for example es.node:

 ![Report Variables Group](../images/dashboards/report-variables-group.png)